verenablaschke/dialect-clustering/README.md

 ## Evaluation

 I have the Glottolog codes and family tree information for the doculects (soundcomparisons.com provides Glottolog 2.7 codes for the samples).

+Issues:

-The only issue is that two of these codes aren't in Glottolog 3.2 (the current version) anymore.
+- Two of these codes aren't in Glottolog 3.2 (the current version) anymore.
 Why were they removed?
 Should I use the family tree information from Glottolog 2.7, or should I try to find appropriate languoid substitutes from Glottolog 3.2?

 ## Discussion